Cold night and crazy ideas

-Saying that, we decided to go for a one day 4WD course, where we had a chance to cross the river (we were bogged immediately), learn how to recover a stuck vehicle (guess who’s car it was), negotiate steep hills and drive over obstacles not leaving car parts behind.
-It was a very good hands on experience that we used many times in our future adventures.
+Saying that we decided to go for a one-day 4WD course, where we had a chance to cross the river (we were bogged immediately), learn how to recover a stuck vehicle (guess who’s car it was), negotiate steep hills and drive over obstacles not leaving car parts behind.
+It was a perfect hands-on experience that we often used in our future adventures.

-At least, we will be now more confident when we do our trip around Australia that we have some 4WD knowledge.
+At least, we will be now more confident when we make our trip around Australia that we have some 4WD knowledge.

 More information about preparing for an off-road adventure in our guide.

 Trip Around Australia – preparation summary

-There was many things to finalise before a big trip, so let’s summarise what we did:
+There were many things to finalise before a big trip, so let’s summarise what we did:

-- We sold house, two cars and small camper trailer
+- We sold the house, two cars and a small camper trailer

 - We sold most of our furniture and other stuff

-- We move the rest of furniture to a storage
+- We move the rest of the furniture to a storage

-- We bought almost brand new 4WD car and fully upgraded it for the trip
+- We bought an almost brand new 4WD car and fully upgraded it for the trip

 - We bought a new Coromal Silhouette camper trailer